mathewqpmiller/mars-data-webscraping-mongodb/README.md

 - - -

+### Step 3: Deploy Flask App to Load Data from MongoDB

+**Tools Used:**
+- Flask (Python web framework)
+- Jinja2 (Flask templating engine)
+- PyMongo (MongoDB-Flask bridge)

+**Key Steps:**
+- Established a Flask route (`/`) that queries the `mars` collection from the local MongoDB.
+- Passed the retrieved data as a dictionary to the `index.html` template using `render_template()`.
+- Built a dynamic HTML layout using Jinja2 templating syntax to display Mars data (news, facts, images, hemispheres).
+- Ensured the app gracefully handled cases where the database might be empty or missing fields.

+**Troubleshooting:**
+- Resolved a key issue with image output by correcting the `.html` file reference to the hemisphere placeholders in the template.
+This was essential for displaying images dynamically from the MongoDB content.

+**Outcome:**
+- Successfully rendered a dynamic web page powered by Flask and MongoDB.
+- Validated integration between scraping logic, data persistence, and frontend display.
+- Ready for styling improvements and optional deployment via Heroku.

 ## Step 3 - Submission

 To submit your work to BootCampSpot, create a new GitHub repository and upload the following: